RationalAsh/biorobotics-lab-nus/content/authors/shuaishuai-han/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Research Fellows
+- Alumni
 ---

 HAN Shuaishuai received the Ph.D. degree in control science and engineering from the Nanjing University of Science and Technology, Nanjing, China, in 2021.
-He is currently a Postdoctoral Researcher in the Biorobotics Lab.
-He is working on system design and control of robots for rehabilitation.
+He was a Postdoctoral Researcher in the Biorobotics Lab.
+He was working on system design and control of robots for rehabilitation.

-His current research interests include rehabilitation strategy design, exoskeleton control, human-robot interaction control, and disturbance observer-based control.
+His research interests includes rehabilitation strategy design, exoskeleton control, human-robot interaction control, and disturbance observer-based control.